Prashanth-0/Vulnerabilities/README.md

 The following are some examples of misconfiguration:

-An application running with debug enabled o Unnecessary administrative ports that are open for an application o Running outdated software on the system o Running unnecessary services on a machine o Outbound connections to various Internet services o Using misconfigured SSL certificates or default certificates o Improperly authenticated external systems o Incorrect folder permissions o Default accounts or passwords o Set up or configuration pages enabled o Disabling security settings and features
+An application running with debug enabled
+- Unnecessary administrative ports that are open for an application
+- Running outdated software on the system
+- Running unnecessary services on a machine
+- Outbound connections to various Internet services
+- Using misconfigured SSL certificates or default certificates
+- Improperly authenticated external systems
+- Incorrect folder permissions
+- Default accounts or passwords
+- Set up or configuration pages enabled
+- Disabling security settings and features

 Attackers can easily detect these misconfigurations using scanning tools and then exploit the backend systems.
 Therefore, the administrators must change the default